CDCgov/prime-simplereport-site/pages/resources.md

 SimpleReport is currently available in Arizona and Florida, with more locations coming soon.
 [Sign up](/sign-up/) to get started in these states, or get notified when SimpleReport becomes available where you are.

 ## Guides
-Whether you’re a testing site or a public health department, our onboarding guides can help you learn more about SimpleReport.
+Whether you’re a testing site or a public health department, our guides can help you learn more about SimpleReport.

 ### For testing sites
 - To learn how to use it: [SimpleReport User Guide](/assets/resources/SimpleReport_User_Guide.pdf) (PDF)